servicebinding/spec/README.md

 #### Pointer to binding data

 This specification supports different scenarios for exposing bindable data.
-Below is a summary of [how to indicate what is interesting for binding](annotations.md).
+Below is a summary of how to indicate what is interesting for binding.
+Please see the [annotation section](annotations.md) for the full set with more details.

 1. OLM-enabled Operator: Use the `statusDescriptor` and/or `specDescriptor` parts of the CSV to mark which `status` and/or `spec` properties reference the [binding data](#service-binding-schema):
     * The reference's `x-descriptors` with a possible combination of: